Ramen96/fileSync/README.md

 - [x] Fix bug where uploaded files are placed in the root directory regardless of the current view
 - [x] Fix bug where files that are not in root are not deleted
 - [ ] Implement intelligent file search using embeddings or fuzzy matching
-- [ ] Create REST endpoints for tag creation and management
 - [x] Enable recursive deletion of folders and their contents
 - [ ] Set up cron job for scanning and flagging exact duplicate files